From Trees to Products We Use Daily

 Georgia-Pacific’s good neighbor policy produces cellulose fiber for products we use every day, contributes to the community and is working to restore and revitalize a river.

 The Foley plant is also energy-wise!
-Every part of the tree is used, and the plant produces 85% of its power through renewable biomass (bark) and other material used in the manufacturing process.
+Every part of the tree is used, and the plant produces 85% of its power through renewable biomass (bark) and other materials used in the manufacturing process.

 Georgia-Pacific’s good neighbor policy produces cellulose fiber for products we use every day, contributes to the community and is working to restore and revitalize a river.

 The new black liquor evaporators in the picture above help the plant use steam more efficiently and reduce emissions.
-This system evaporates to water vapor from byproducts of the pulping process.
+This system evaporates water vapor from the byproducts of the pulping process.

 Georgia-Pacific’s good neighbor policy produces cellulose fiber for products we use every day, contributes to the community and is working to restore and revitalize a river.